Loyalty 101 Guide: All you need to know about Customer Loyalty Programs

 What is a loyalty program?

-Loyalty rewards program, customer incentives program, customer retention scheme - whatever you want to call them, loyalty programs are systems set up by companies to elevate customer engagement, improve retention and increase customer lifetime value.
+Loyalty rewards programs, customer incentive programs, customer retention schemes - whatever you want to call them, loyalty programs are systems set up by companies to elevate customer engagement, improve retention and increase customer lifetime value.
 It is a marketing strategy that aims to develop a stronger relationship between a customer and a brand with the objectives of repeat sales, increasing profits and brand equity.

-A loyalty program is a strategy in which a company provides incentives and benefits to customers who frequently make purchases or engage with the company's products or services.
+A loyalty program provides incentives and benefits to customers who frequently make purchases or engage with the company's products or services.
+It's a way of improving your customers experience with you (retention), or giving customers a reason to choose you over your competitors (new customer acquisition)

 Who needs a loyalty program and why?

-Here are five reasons why a loyalty program is a necessity for the majority of businesses in 2023:
+Here are five reasons why a loyalty program is a necessity for the majority of businesses today:

-1. A loyalty program increases customer trust.
-It gives you the opportunity to create connections with customers and earn their trust - and a greater sense of trust leads to better customer retention.
+- A loyalty program increases customer trust.
+It allows you to create connections with customers and earn their trust - and a greater sense of trust leads to better customer retention.

-2. Increased customer trust also means better customer engagement.
+- Increased customer trust also means better customer engagement.
 Loyalty members are the most highly-engaged category among all of your customers.
-They are more likely to interact with you on socials, to buy, and share.
+They are more likely to interact with you on social media, to buy new products or upgrade, and share your brand with others.
+This means brands that offer rewards can build community, increase sales and get more customers.

 If learning how to achieve one or all of these sounds appealing to you, keep on reading.